Buying Health Insurance for Your Surrogate

 - It is common for many health insurance companies to cover the cost of the pregnancy, but covering the fertility treatments will be the responsibility of the surrogate or the donor.

 - In the case of a surrogacy pregnancy, some health insurance companies will give you the option of adding a temporary policy to your plan to cover the costs of the surrogate, the fertility treatments, as well as the labor and delivery.

-One of the most compelling drawbacks of surrogacy in the United States is the complexity of providing insurance for your surrogate mother.
+One of the most daunting drawbacks of surrogacy in the United States is the complexity of providing insurance for your surrogate.